You might like to try The Bridges of Konigsberg before exploring this problem.

-A traversable graph is one you can draw without taking your pen off the paper, and without going over any edge twice.
+A traversable network is one you can draw without taking your pen off the paper, and without going over any edge twice.

-For each graph below, decide whether or not it it traversable.
+For each network below, decide whether or not it is traversable.
 It might be helpful to keep a track of where you started, the route you took, and where you finished.

-What do you notice about traversable graphs where you started and finished in the same place?
+What do you notice about traversable networks where you started and finished in the same place?

-What about traversable graphs where you started and finished in different places?
+What about traversable networks where you started and finished in different places?

-What do you notice about the number of times you visited each node?
+What do you notice about the number of times you visited each vertex (point)?

-Can you find a condition that guarantees a graph is not traversable?
+Can you find a condition that guarantees a network is not traversable?

 Can you explain why?